swcarpentry/git-novice/05-history.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Identify and use Git revision numbers.
+> *   Identify and use Git commit numbers.
 > *   Compare various versions of tracked files.
 > *   Restore old versions of files.

 If we want to see what we changed at different steps, we can use `git diff` again, but with the notation `HEAD~1`, `HEAD~2`, and so on, to refer to old
-versions:
+commits:

 ~~~ {.bash}
 $ git diff HEAD~1 mars.txt